JuliaFolds2/OhMyThreads.jl/docs/src/literate/falsesharing/falsesharing.md

 ````

 ````
-  51.305 ms (64 allocations: 5.72 KiB)
+  893.396 μs (64 allocations: 5.72 KiB)

 ````

-This implementation has comparable performance and, more importantly, is conceptually
+This implementation is conceptually
 clearer in that there is no explicit modification of shared state, i.e. no `pums[c] = s`,
 anywhere at all.
 We can't run into false sharing if we don't modify shared state 😉.

+Note that since we use the built-in `sum` function, which is highly optimized, we might see
+better runtimes due to other effects - like SIMD and the absence of bounds checks - compared
+to the simple for-loop accumulation in `parallel_sum_tasklocal` above.

 ## Parallel summation with OhMyThreads